Zelensky thanks Starmer for support after Paris talks

 The Ukrainian president posted a message on X in response to a picture of himself, Sir Keir, French president Emmanuel Macron and Nato secretary-general Mark Rutte holding talks in Paris on Thursday.

-Following the discussions in the French capital, the Prime Minister said top brass from the UK, France and Germany would head to Ukraine for talks with Kyiv’s military chiefs to discuss plans for a force to deter Russian president Vladimir Putin from attacking again if there is a deal to end the war.
+Following the discussions in the French capital with dozens of leaders, Sir Keir Starmer said top brass from the UK, France and Germany would head to Ukraine for talks with Kyiv’s military chiefs to discuss plans for a force to deter Russian President Vladimir Putin from attacking again if there is a deal to end the war.

 He also said Mr Putin must be given a deadline to make progress on a Ukraine ceasefire, and accused him of “playing games” and attempting to drag the Donald Trump-initiated process out to allow his forces time to continue assaults on Ukraine.

+It comes as reports suggested that the US is pushing for a new deal with Kyiv that would give America control over Ukrainian minerals and energy assets.

-The allies agreed “we should be setting a framework and a deadline of delivering real progress, and that we should hold them to that deadline”, Sir Keir said.
+The allies who gathered in Paris agreed “we should be setting a framework and a deadline of delivering real progress, and that we should hold them to that deadline”, Sir Keir said.

 He also told reporters that the “coalition of the willing” had agreed that Russia was “filibustering”, saying: “They are playing games, and they’re playing for time.